 - Wills, Trusts & Probate

-Paddy is a Partner and leads the Probate team.
+Paddy is a Partner and Head of Private Client.

 He also specialises in tax planning and has considerable expertise in helping clients plan for the future.

 Paddy gained an LLB at Leeds University before attending Chester College of Law.
 He qualified as a solicitor in 1985.
 Paddy is a member of Solicitors for the Elderly, the Law Society Probate section and is an Associate Member of the Institute of Legacy Management.
 He is also a past President of the Peterborough and District Law Society.

 In 2017, Paddy became a Leading Individual and was again recommended by the Legal 500 in the following areas of his expertise:

 Private Client - Personal Tax, Trusts & Probate

 - "At Hunt & Coombs LLP, head of probate Paddy Appleton ‘explains matters clearly and has excellent technical knowledge’."
 Legal 500 2016